unfor19/kubernetes-localdev/README.md

    ![macos-set-cert-trusted](https://d33vo9sj4p3nyc.cloudfront.net/kubernetes-localdev/macos-set-cert-trusted.png)

-   Close that window, you'll be prompted to insert your login password.
-Following that, execute the following command to print minikube's endpoint url
+   Close that window; you'll be prompted to insert your login password.
+Following that, execute the following command to print minikube's endpoint URL

    ```bash
    echo "Install the certificates and then open a new browser Incognito/Private window - https://127.0.0.1:${MINIKUBE_EXPOSED_PORT}/version"